cofactoryai/textbase/CONTRIBUTING.md

 ## Feature and Bug reports
 We use GitHub issues to track bugs and features.
 Report them by opening a [new issue](https://github.com/cofactoryai/textbase/issues/)

+If you are new to `textbase` and opensource in general we have collected some `good-first-issues` for you to get started.
+Have a look at it [here](https://github.com/cofactoryai/textbase/labels/good%20first%20issue)

 ## Code review process

 The Pull Request reviews are done on a regular basis.
 Please, make sure you respond to our feedback/questions.